 Cytological examinations of regional lymph nodes and pelvic washings were negative for carcinoma, and her liver biopsy was found to be an adenoma requiring no additional follow-up.

-Ms. Manning recovers from her surgery well and meets with her doctors in follow-up.
-They recommend genetic evaluation for a possible underlying cause for her multiple simultaneous cancers.
+Her surgery goes as expected and Ms. Manning has a smooth recovery.
+At her follow-up appointment, her doctors recommend genetic evaluation for a possible underlying cause for her multiple simultaneous cancers.
 Ms. Manning is evaluated by Dr. Hersh, a geneticist with the Adult Genetic Diseases program at UofL.
 He creates a family pedigree and then tells her that based on her family and personal history, she meets criteria for a diagnosis of a genetic cancer syndrome and he recommends genetic confirmatory testing.
 He offers two forms of testing:

 Dr. Hersh explains that the first form of testing will confirm that HNPCC mechanisms were responsible for the formation of her specific colon cancer.
 The second form of germline testing will help identify the specific gene in her family and give other family members the option to get tested for the disorder.

-Analysis of Ms. Manning’s blood sample showed a loss-of-function germline mutation 942+3A→T in the MSH2 gene, consistent with it being the pathogenic lesion in Ms. Manning and her affected family members.
+Analysis of Ms. Manning’s blood sample showed a loss-of-function germline mutation 942+3AàT in the MSH2 gene, consistent with it being the pathogenic lesion in Ms. Manning and her affected family members.